peteroupc/URIUtility/docs/PeterO.URIUtility.md

     public static string DirectoryPath(
         string uref);

-Extracts the scheme, the authority, and the path component (up to and including the last "/" in the path if any) from the given URI or IRI, using the IRIStrict parse mode to check the URI or IRI.
+Extracts the scheme, the authority, and the path component (up to and including the last "/" in the path if any) from the specified URI or IRI, using the IRIStrict parse mode to check the URI or IRI.
 Any "./" or "../" in the path is not condensed.

 <b>Parameters:</b>